 Heart disease is the number one killer of both men and women worldwide.
-For women in particular, heart disease kills more every year than all forms of cancer combined!
-Cardiovascular disease in one form or another affects nearly half of all US adults.
+For women in particular, heart disease results in more deaths every year than all forms of cancer combined!
+Cardiovascular disease affects nearly half of all US adults.
 In addition, over 1/3 of American adults have high blood pressure, which puts them at higher risk for developing heart disease.
-What steps can you take to help ensure that you do not become a statistic and wind up the victim of a heart attack or stroke?
+1 What three steps can you take to help ensure that you do not become a statistic and wind up the victim of a heart attack or stroke?

 Focused nutrition is the best place to start getting your heart health under control.
-Naturopathic medical schools and clinics have long used patient education as a means of encouraging people to eat healthier.
-Several accredited naturopathic medical schools feature healthy-foods cafeterias and high-tech teaching kitchens on campus to assist in educating people on healthy eating habits and food preparation techniques.
-Similarly, schools are also beginning to offer intensive seminars and one-of-a-kind conferences that focus on nutrition trends and current nutrition related biomedical research.
+Naturopathic medical schools and clinics have long utilized patient education as a means of encouraging people to eat healthier.
+Several accredited naturopathic medical schools feature cafeterias and high-tech teaching kitchens on campus to assist in instilling healthy eating habits and food preparation.
+Similarly, schools also offer intensive seminars and one-of-a-kind conferences that focus on nutrition trends and current nutrition-related biomedical research.

 A cornerstone of naturopathic education revolves around nutrition.
 Naturopathic doctors receive advanced training in nutrition to better help their patients.
 Some NDs even choose to specialize in this area.
 When it comes to eating healthy, here’s a few tips to get you started:

 The most important dietary change for improving and supporting cardiovascular health is to increase your intake of whole fruits and vegetables.
 Research has shown that heart disease risk decreases with more produce consumption.
 2